 If you suspect nystagmus in yourself or a loved one, you should contact your doctor for a proper diagnosis.
 Anytime you have concerns you should contact an eye care professional.

 The most common complication is a loss of vision.
-This condition affects people in different ways.
-Some treatments may work for some and not for others.
 In children, nystagmus can lead to learning problems, loss of focus, and problems interacting with other children.
 Additional complications may include:

 - Trouble reading small print or items at an angle